matthewmueller/rfcs/text/0001-datamodel-2.md

   // Based on Go's struct embedding syntax
   Post

-  stars   string
+  stars   String
-  review  string
+  review  String

-  // duplicate title would replace the included model field title   string
+  // duplicate title would replace the included model field title   String
 }

 // Comments in this datamodel have meaning.
 Look to godoc for inspiration: